- Trouble with Google Play Store

-- Update to Beta Version
+- Update to OpenSeizureDetector Android App

-- Beta Release of OpenSeizureDetector 2.0.6
+- Release of V2.5.5 of OpenSeizureDetector

 It uses a Pebble Smart Watch to detect the shaking associated with a seizure, and an Android phone to initiate the alarms.
 It can raise an alarm in several ways – connecting to the carer’s phone using wifi, via web browser, or by SMS text messages.